 All Accommodation Equipment is the financial responsibility of the requesting employee’s Department.
 If there is a need to augment existing furniture or office space, the Department is responsible for the purchase of the equipment and for seeking approval from Facilities.

 If you desire an accommodation, the first step is to speak with your supervisor.
-If that action is not comfortable for you, please contact the Wellness Coordinator in Human Resources and next steps will be recommended.
+If that action is not comfortable for you, please contact the Benefits Administrator in Human Resources and next steps will be recommended.

 The following guidelines apply to Ergonomic Accommodation Requests.

-- If a department is hesitant to dedicate budget or would like additional guidance, the employee may submit a doctor’s note to the Wellness Coordinator with the equipment request.
-From there, the approval process will flow from Human Resources to Purchasing, and an Ergonomic Assessment will be coordinated with the employee.
-After the assessment, purchasing suggestions will be made, and next steps for purchase can be made by the employee and the Department.
+- If a department is hesitant to dedicate budget or would like additional guidance, the employee may submit a doctor’s note to the Benefits Administrator with the equipment request.
+From there, the approval process will flow from Human Resources to The Standard.
+The accommodation request will be coordinated through The Standard.

 - If an employee chooses to submit medical documentation along with an Accommodation Request, having adequate information from the medical professional allows for equipment purchase guidance.
 Please review the JAN Practical Guide For Medical Professionals to help determine what is ideal for an Accommodation Request document.